dwizulyan/r34/README.md

 ```

 `update` method used to update existing folder

-`download` method used to download based on tag
+`download` method used to download based on tag.

-#### One more thing
+#### Other things

-by default the directory for saving downloading image are in `C:/collection/<tag>`
+By default the directory for saving downloading image are in `C:/collection/<tag>`

-it'll automatically create the folder if not available
+It'll automatically create the folder if not available.

+If you want to change the location, go to `setting.ts` and change the `defaultLocation` value to your preference.